Relevance (relevance)

 Fields used by the relevance branch:

-• question: used directly by the relevance judge
+• input: used directly by the relevance judge

 • case_id: used for case/report identity, not score computation